-Meet some of the Amazons' most powerful, yet humble Shamans...
+Meet some of the Amazons' most powerful, yet humble Curanderas...

-During the retreat each the shamans and our Facilitation team work fluidly together to allow each shaman to flourish and express their own unique talents during ceremony, while also all working together to create a unified energy to guide and protect the group all night long.
+During the retreat each the shamans and our Facilitation team work fluidly together to allow each curandera to flourish and express their own unique talents during ceremony, while also all working together to create a unified energy to guide and protect the group all night long.

 We are very proud to be working closely at this time with Maestra Teolinda.
 Her dedication to the plants is extraordinary and potent.
 Read her bio below: